 |Dissertation||Dissertation is required.

 |Research||Individualized research is required.

-The Interdisciplinary PhD Program in Earth Sciences & Environmental Sustainability (ESES) brings together students and faculty with specialties in several disciplines within CEFNS, and with an interest in working teaching in an interdisciplinary context.
-Many ESES topics address questions that are useful for decisions and solutions related to environmental issues made by governments, business and society.
+The Interdisciplinary PhD Program in Earth Sciences & Environmental Sustainability (ESES) brings together students and faculty from across the University.
+Many ESES topics address questions that can inform decisions and solutions related to environmental issues made by governments, business and society.

 ESES students produce discipline-specific science and engineering of the highest quality.
 They strive to integrate different disciplines from the natural sciences, social sciences and engineering to build, connect and communicate knowledge to increase the broader impacts of their research.

-ESES students study how planet Earth is changing due to natural phenomena and human activities over multiple time scales, and from the atmosphere to the Earth’s surface to the deep Earth.
+ESES students study how planet Earth is changing due to natural phenomena and human activities over spatial and temporal scales.
 They observe, explain, understand, and project trends in earth, environmental, and societal systems, and investigate the drivers and processes that shape natural and social worlds and the interactions between them.

 Student Learning Outcomes

 ESES students will select one of the following three emphasis areas, based upon their background and the work they will complete toward their dissertation:

 This emphasis will prepare you to pursue research and educational opportunities that: